One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 This is fundamentally different from what most traders think of when they hear "scanner."
 Traditional screeners, the tools most Indian traders are familiar with, scan individual stocks by technical criteria.
 Does this stock have RSI above 70?
 Did this stock break above its 20-day moving average?
 Those tools are valuable for stock selection, but they do not address the question that NIFTY derivatives traders actually need answered: is the structural picture of the index itself showing alignment?

 NiftyDesk's Scanner operates across signal dimensions rather than across instruments.
 It does not scan 500 stocks for technical patterns.
-It scans across the six analytical engines for the NIFTY 50 index and identifies moments when the structural picture is converging.
+It scans across the analytical engines for the NIFTY 50 index and identifies moments when the structural picture is converging.

 What this looks like in practice: the Scanner might surface a finding like "Compression regime entering its 95th minute, VIX declining steadily, Bollinger Band width at session low, balanced OI writing at 23,000 and 23,200 strikes, futures basis stable at 22 points.
 Breakout conditions forming."
 That is not a signal you can get from any single indicator.
 It is a synthesis that requires reading across regime, volatility, technical, options, and futures data simultaneously.